Tulane University of Louisiana logo

 1834

-Founded as the Medical College of Louisiana in response to public health fears.
+Founded as the Medical College of Louisiana to address public health concerns.

 1847